Qitas/Q4web/welcome.rst

 Welcome
 =======

-Welcome to the Read the Docs blog.
+Welcome to the Qitas blog.

 We will be doing regular feature announcements on the blog as we build them.
 There are also a number of recently released features that we'll highlight there as well.